codeforpdx/dwellinglybackend/CONTRIBUTING.md

 # Contributing
 ## App Architecture
 This section describes the structure of the Python backend for the Dwellingly application.
 This does not cover the React frontend.
-The app is currently under a major refactoring to make the application more robust.
-We are removing code that uses the deprecated request parser from [Flask-RESTful](https://flask-restful.readthedocs.io/en/latest/reqparse.html) and are replacing it with [Marshmallow](https://marshmallow.readthedocs.io/en/stable/).
-After the refactoring is complete, all API request parsing will be handled by Marshmallow.

 Dwellingly is developed using the following tools and extensions: